SpyderRex/nokey/README.md

 Free To Game
 ## Language
 Free Dictionary
-Developer Tools
+## Developer Tools
-URl Shortener ...
+URL Shortener ...

 ... and many more on the way.

 # Future Roadmap